29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

   + Neither robot contacting or breaking plane of alliance's starting line
   + At least 1 robot contacting ladder
 *Problems*
-- Even if we can complete as many tasks as possible, AWP is still reliant alliance teammate, especially with no. 3 *Potential Solution*
+- Even if we can complete as many tasks as possible, AWP is still alliance teammate dependent because of criteria no. 3 *Potential Solution*
 - Ensure prior coordination with teammate to ensure that they move off the line at the start#footnote([If the team does not have a (working) autonomous, advice/technical help can be given to simply move off the line, ensuring AWP])
 == Specific Game Rules